mgirlich/tibblify/tests/testthat/_snaps/tib_spec.md

     Output
       <error/rlang_error>
       Error in `tspec_df()`:
-      !
-Element ..1 must be a tib collector, not a number.
+      ! ..1 must be a tib collector, not a number.
     Code
       (expect_error(tspec_df(x = tib_int("x"), y = "a")))
     Output
       <error/rlang_error>
       Error in `tspec_df()`:
-      !
-Element y must be a tib collector, not a string.
+      ! y must be a tib collector, not a string.

 # can infer name from key